igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 ### Redux Thunks

-Redux Thunks are a standard approach for writing async logic in Redux apps, and are commonly used for data fetching, so your app is probably already have a bunch of thunks, which should also be migrated at some point.
+Redux Thunks are a standard approach for writing asynchronous logic in Redux apps, and are commonly used for data fetching, so your app is probably already have a bunch of thunks, which should also be migrated at some point.

-The closest equivalent to Thunk in Effector is an [Effect](https://effector.dev/en/api/effector/effect/), which is a container for any function, which produces side-effects (like fetching the data from remote source) - so Thunks should be converted to Effects.
+The closest equivalent to Thunk in Effector is an [Effect](https://effector.dev/en/api/effector/effect/), which is a container for any function, which produces side effects (like fetching the data from remote source) - so Thunks should be converted to Effects.

-#### Create a Effect representation for a Thunk
+#### Create an Effect representation for a Thunk

 You can convert any Thunk to Effect by using Effector's [`attach` operator](https://effector.dev/en/api/effector/attach/) and wrapping a `reduxInterop.dispatch` with it.